-Everyone in the group will probably be asked to write a letter explaining how the addiction is affecting them.
+Everyone in the group will probably be asked to Write a Letter Explaining How Addiction is affecting them.
 Give specific examples and practice in advance.
 You want your statement to be powerful and effective, so practice makes perfect.

-Do not judge, shame or blame the addict.
-Addiction is a serious disease, and making your loved one feel bad isn’t the way to get them help.
+Do not judge, shame, or blame the addict.
+Addiction is a serious disease, and making your loved ones feel bad isn’t the way to get them help.
 Again, use specific examples of how they are hurting you.
 However, try to separate the addiction from the addict.

 If your loved one accepts help, you’ll want to have outpatient drug or alcohol rehab in Phoenix lined up.
 In advance, spend some time calling around to different treatment centers and verifying your insurance.
 This way, you’ll have everything in order if your loved one agrees to rehab.